 Attorneys who regularly handle cases involving subprime auto loans were floored to learn that Santander financed seemingly usurious transactions.

-Tallarico said, in her experience, it’s clear that a financial institution is involved at every step of an auto sale.
+Shanna Tallarico, supervising attorney for the New York Legal Assistance Group, Supervising Attorney, said that, in her experience, it’s clear that a financial institution is involved at every step of an auto sale.

 “There’s not really this discussion between the buyer and the seller,” she said.
 “There’s the lender behind the scenes who’s pulling all the strings.
 They’re doing the credit check, they’re deciding whether or not the person’s going to get the loan.”